blikenoother/LeaveIntense/README.md

 </script>
 ```

-When user tries to leave window then `beforeLeave` function will be executed.
+ `beforeLeave` function will be executed when user is leaving window.
 You can define top portion to assume when user is about to move from window with `height` option.

 + This is not window unload event, so instead of confirmation box you can show anything convincing for stay.
 + This solution wont work in case of user is closing window with keyboard shortcuts.